An old olive tree with characteristic twisted trunk.

 Natural olive oil is very nutritious and digestible.
 The best quality is used almost entirely for human consumption: in salads, for cooking, and for preserving foods, especially fish.
 In the countries where natural olive oil is produced it largely takes the place of the animal fats used for cooking elsewhere.

 Lower quality olive oil is valuable in the textile industry for wool-combing and great quantities are also used for making soap.

 The average world production of olive oil is approximately 3 million tons a year; a gallon of oil weighs a little over 7 1/2 lb.
 Spain is the most important producer, as about 38% of the total comes from this country.
 Italy, Greece, Portugal, Tunisia, and Turkey follow in order of importance.

 Almost the whole olive crop is grown for oil in Spain and Italy, and only a very small percentage is picked in these countries for use as table olives.
 In Greece olives are also grown mostly for oil, but large quantities of preserved olives are also exported.
 These are mainly black fruit (not green) which have been either preserved in oil or salted.
 The salted olives are known as Greek olives.
 In America olive culture is almost confined to California, and production is mainly of large-sized olives for the table.

-On average 100 pounds of olives gives 24 to 29 pounds of good quality oil.
+On average 100 lb of olives gives 24 to 29 lb of good quality oil.
 The solid residue that remains after the first pressing can then be treated with hot water and chemical solvents to produce more oil of inferior quality.
 Another way of using this solid residue is to remove the stones from it and make it into cattle food.